wethod/learning-center-source/content/finance/index.md

 * **Supplier**: the target Supplier for this Order
 * **Purchase Code**: an identifier for the Order
 * **Date**: the issue date of this Order
-* **Duartion**: the timespan where this Order is produced/worked.
-By default uses Month Start and Duration of the related Project, but you should set the real date. e.g: If some external employee works for you on April and May you should set duration month start to May and duration to 2 months.
+* **Duration**: the timespan where this Order is produced/worked.
+By default uses Month Start and Duration of the related Project, but you should set the real date. e.g: If some external employee works for you on April and May you should set duration month start to April and duration to 2 months.
 * **Note**: a note (text) that you can add to the Order

 {{< note title="Note" >}}